mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-The workflow provided by this UC enables the Switch to handle instances where an authorised PISP User requests one or more of their DFSP Accounts to be linked to their PISP Profile.
-The request is directed by the Switch to the DFSP Account Holder who issues an OTP/Web Login Flow to the PISP User for identification/confirmation purposes which is returned via the PISP to the Switch, and then to the DFSP Account Holder for consent.
+The workflow provided by this UC enables the Switch to handle instances where an authorised PISP User requests one or more of their DFSP Account Holder Accounts to be linked to their PISP Profile.
+The request is directed by the Switch to the DFSP Account Holder who issues an OTP/Web Login Flow to the PISP User for verification purposes which is returned via the PISP to the Switch, and then to the DFSP Account Holder for consent.
 In instances where the response token is altered or expired, the DFSP Account Holder issues a error condition message to the Switch and the PISP User is notified that the DFSP Account linking request failed.

 #### Flow Diagram